Original Nuttah: Production and music

-Producer of "Original Nuttah", Shy FX in 2004.
+Shy FX, "Original Nuttah" producer, in 2004.

-UK Apache is half South African and born and raised in London.
-Growing up, UK Apache was more accepted by London's black community.
-Jamaicans living in his community introduced him to dub, sound system, and roots reggae music, which led UK Apache to develop a local sound system crew.
-UK Apache described his entry into the scene as him loving "the Jamaican culture, and I would walk and talk like a Jamaican, but I was a Ja-fake-an!"
+Abdul Wahab, better known as UK Apache, was born and raised in London to a Muslim family with an Iraqi father and Indian South African mother.
+Growing up, he was accepted by London's black community, where Jamaicans introduced him to dub music, sound system and roots reggae music, which led him to develop a local sound system crew.
+He described his entry into the scene as him loving "the Jamaican culture, and I would walk and talk like a Jamaican, but I was a Ja-fake-an!"
+He originally used the stage name Apache Indian, but after the reggae artist Apache Indian became popular, he changed his stage name to UK Apache.

 UK Apache said the song's lyrics are based on films he watched while growing up, such as The Terminator and Star Wars.
-According to Cary Darling of The Salt Lake Tribune, who commented on jungle tracks in 1995, "Original Nuttah" is the track with the "most overt reggae influence".
+According to Cary Darling of The Salt Lake Tribune, who'd comment on jungle tracks in 1995, "Original Nuttah" is the track with the "most overt reggae influence".

 In the early 1990s, jungle tracks were produced primarily through sampling and did not have full vocals.
 UK Apache was living with singers David Boomah and Sam, who introduced him to the Shy FX track "Gangsta Kid".
 UK Apache began singing parts of "Original Nuttah", whose lyrics were written "about six year earlier", between the gaps.
 After hearing his friend Juxci praise his work over the track, UK Apache contacted Dave Stone, who ran SOUR Records, and Shy FX, both of whom wanted to try something new.
 They booked a studio in Victoria, leading to UK Apache recording something new that was not released.
 The next track was UK Apache vocalizing over "Gangsta Kid", which led to "Original Nuttah".
 The recording was completed in two takes.
 UK Apache left after the track was recorded and dubplates of it were sent to DJs.